-In addition the data transferred over the memory bus to and from the core, cryptographic coprocessors, certain SFRs and peripheral devices are automatically encrypted.
+In addition the data transferred over the memory bus to and from the CPU, cryptographic coprocessors, certain SFRs and the peripheral devices are encrypted automatically encrypted.

 The memory content and bus encryption is done by the MED using a complex key management.

-All security relevant transfer of addresses or data via the peripheral bus is protected against readout and analysis.
+All security relevant transfer of addresses or data via the peripheral bus is dynamically masked and thus protected against readout and analysis.